-Solomon’s knot in the complex symbol concealed behind this emblem can be found at least two major genealogies of meanings.
+Solomon’s knot in the complex symbol concealed behind this emblem can be found in at least two significant genealogies of meanings.
 The first concerns the appearance of the knot following the plot, detectable in the setting of four identical fragments one inside the other.
 And finally that of the Serpent, not directly found on the symbol, but linked to it in several aspects.

 The Snake, another powerful magic symbol of all times, represents the life force, the primordial principle of life, the underground telluric currents.
 It also has an ambivalent nature because its poison can give death but at the same time, used as a medicine, it can give life.

-Combining the shape of the circle with that of the snake, it symbolizes the cyclic nature of life and regeneration better than other symbols.
+Combining the shape of the circle with that of the snake symbolizes the cyclic nature of life and regeneration better than other symbols.
 If then, as often happens especially in representations of hermetic-alchemical character, it is also shown in two colors, then it underlines its double polarity and refers to the two fundamental principles of Nature: the Male and the Female Principles.

 Visually the Caduceus represents a pair of snakes that unites and twists around a stick, which can symbolize the generating phallus, the tree of life or the axis of the world, and represents the balance between the forces and the creative potential that it is the most direct consequence.

 The second genealogy of meanings is linked to all those definable symbols of the center, that is graphically represented with central symmetry.
 In them the central point is the most important, reference and connecting fulcrum that animates them.

 In modern times it was taken over by Adolf Hitler as the emblem of the nascent Nazi party, but its positive value was reversed by reversing the sense of rotation, from clockwise to counterclockwise.
-In the Solomon’s Knot the Swastika is formed in the center of the four arms and is clearly visible, sometimes traced in the representations.
+In Solomon’s Knot, the Swastika is formed in the center of the four arms and is clearly visible, sometimes traced in the representations.